Sign up to my email list!

 He performs in many bands including Tony Vacca's World Rhythms, Impulse Ensemble, Simba and Natural History.
 "Sky Mirror" a piece he composed for shakuhachi, string quartet and electric guitar won the Shakuhachi Chamber Music International Prize 2008.
 The Vermont Symphony Orchestra commissioned him for their 2009 Made In Vermont Fall Festival Tour for which he wrote "Odzihozo and the Lake."
 It was performed in 10 venues around Vermont in the fall of 2009.

 Derrik Jordan currently is the host and producer of the national award-winning public access TV show and podcast - The World Fusion Show, which brings you the leading innovators in World Fusion music.
 Produced in Brattleboro, Vermont at BCTV and featuring interviews, video clips and live in the studio playing with some fantastic World Fusion composers and musicians.
 A new show is released every 2 weeks.

 The World Fusion Show just won the Best Entertainment And Arts Series in Public Access TV 2019!

 The World Fusion Show is currently being shown on 100 community TV stations in 26 states.
-We release a new episode every 2 weeks and just released out 68th episode!

 A Worldsoul Records production www.derrikjordan.com